 There are several advantages to employing a property manager to handle your short-term rental properties.
 The cost structure and fees charged by vacation rental property management businesses will vary.
 However, before you proceed, ensure that this is the best course of action for your company and rental revenue objectives.

-What are the management fees for holiday rental properties?
+What are the management fees for vacation rental properties?

 Vacation rentals are subject to various fees that hosts must pay to maintain them.
 Vacation rental property management fees are paid to a property manager to cover the expenses associated with managing your rental.
 These services may include reservation administration, guest communication, onsite maintenance, and so forth.
 This is often a recurring monthly payment given to the property management at a predetermined rate.